EOGrady21/vprr/README.md

 ## Details

-VPRR is designed to be used after processing VPR data with Visual Plankton (VP), a MatLab image classification software.
+vprr is designed to be used after processing VPR data with Visual Plankton (VP), a Matlab image classification software.
 Although not dependent on any specific elements of VP, the data processing is designed around VP file formats and directory structures.